West Croydon, South Australia: State and federal

 West Croydon lies in the state electoral district of Croydon and the federal electoral division of Adelaide.
 The suburb is represented in the South Australian House of Assembly by the premier of South Australia, Labor party leader Peter Malinauskas and federally by Steve Georganas.

 Facilities and attractions

-Shopping and dining

-West Croydon is home to the West Croydon & Kilkenny RSL/Community Club as well as the Joy of Flora vegan cafe, both located on Rosetta Street.
-Other businesses on Rosetta Street include a hairdressers, makeup school and vintage clothing and furniture stores.
+West Croydon is home to the West Croydon & Kilkenny RSL/Community Club.

 The first Krispy Kreme production hub to exist within Adelaide is located on Port Road, West Croydon.

 Parks

 MJ McInerney Reserve, Carnarvon Reserve and Croydon Avenue Reserve are all located in West Croydon.
 MJ McInerney Reserve received a significant upgrade in 2019–20 and received the award for the Best Playspace Over $500k at the 2020 Parks & Leisure Australia (SA/NT) Awards of Excellence.

 Schools

 Kilkenny Primary School is located on Jane Street in West Croydon.

 Croydon High School closed at the end of 2006, the site is now occupied by the School of Languages and the Adelaide Secondary School of English.
 The Australian Islamic College Adelaide is also located in West Croydon.